LeoQK/academic-kickstart/content/author/admin/_index.md

 +++

-I’m a Research Fellow in the Conflict Management department at the [Johns Hopkins University School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).
-Coming from a diverse professional background, I am interested in workforce innovation and professional education.
-I am passionate about solving problems at the intersection of technology and complex environments.
-I have a specific interest in understanding how we can best educate generalists for an era shaped by autonomous technologies.
+I’m a Research Fellow in the Conflict Management department at the Johns Hopkins University School of Advanced International Studies (SAIS), where I work on the organizational adaptation of non-state actors.
+You can find some of my research below.

-At SAIS, I started the [Computational Applications to Policy and Strategy (CAPS)](https://capsseminar.github.io/) short course, teaching early-career policymakers through video games like [StarCraft II](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/CAPS/CAPS%20syllabus_10-15-18.pdf) and the fictional role of a [Forward Deployed Policy Engineer](https://github.com/capsseminar/Course-material/blob/master/Docs/CAPS-Skills-Course_Syllabus.pdf) about the intersection of human and autonomous decision-making.
-My other research interests broadly concern organizational decision-making of non-state actors.

-In my spare time, I enjoy learning about product management, especially in education technology.
-I also like running through Washington, DC and watching StarCraft esports.

-I graduated with an M.A. in economics and conflict management from SAIS in May 2019.
-Before that, I studied comparative literature and philosophy at LMU Munich.
+Aside from research, I’m passionate about solving problems at the intersection of technology and complex environments, whether that’s through education or business development or operations.

+One of my steepest learning curves at Johns Hopkins was developing and teaching an accredited professional development course, [CAPS]((https://capsseminar.github.io/)), to help international relations students tackle AI.
+The course was developed over two years and taught for four semesters.

+While a student at SAIS, I spent most of my time building a [peer-to-peer education](https://saiss2stechnology.com/) platform to help students access each other’s knowledge on topics not covered in the school’s official curriculum.
+We focused mainly on topics on technology policy.

+I graduated from SAIS in May 2019 with an M.A. in conflict management and economics.
+While completing my researcher position, I’m currently looking for new opportunities in business development, operations, or product that allow me to combine my strong problem-solving skills with my deep passion for technology.

+In my spare time, I enjoy running and discussing how games can change how we learn and make better decisions.
+I'm originally from Germany, where I studied philosophy and, for a while, pursued a career in entertainment.